 The Oxford Capital Growth EIS offers investors the opportunity to invest in a portfolio of shares in early-stage UK technology companies that have the potential for rapid value growth and provides exposure to sectors such as fintech, digital health and AI & machine learning.

-Investments are managed by our investment team, who have more than 50 years of Venture Capital experience.
+Our investments are managed by our investment team, who have more than 50 years of Venture Capital experience.

 The Enterprise Investment Scheme is a government initiative designed to encourage private investment into growing British companies, by offering attractive tax reliefs.